corneliushennch/hennch.co/content/post/2022-01-26-free-r-learning-resources/index.en.markdown

 Also quite a good start to get going with R, somewhat differently oriented than R4DS.

 ### 3. [R for Health Data Science](https://argoshare.is.ed.ac.uk/healthyr_book/) <br>
 Very good uptodate e-book specific to questions from Health Data Science.
 Perfect supplement or sequel to R4DS.
-The authors have developed their own package [https://finalfit.org](finalfit) that takes the philosophy of the Tidyverse and applies it to statistical methods for health data analysis.
+The authors have developed their own package [finalfit](https://finalfit.org) that takes the philosophy of the Tidyverse and applies it to statistical methods for health data analysis.
 The functions from the package are super convenient for clinical analyses.

 ### 4. [The tidyverse style guide](https://style.tidyverse.org) <br>
 The right style is everything.
-I can only recommend that you adopt a consistent style right from the start, and [https://hadley.nz](Hadley Wickham) has already said everything about this in this very short e-book.
+I can only recommend that you adopt a consistent style right from the start, and [Hadley Wickham](https://hadley.nz) has already said everything about this in this very short e-book.

 ## Advanced/more specific topics